 8. Cerebras Systems

-AI chipmaker Cerebras Systems offers a compelling pitch, and may target a second-quarter IPO, after delaying its debut plans last year.
+AI chipmaker Cerebras Systems offers a compelling pitch and may target a second-quarter IPO after delaying its debut plans last year.
 Management says its systems are faster and cheaper than those of market leader Nvidia (NVDA).
 Its wafer-scale chips can reportedly process the inference workloads on key AI models up to 20 times faster than Nvidia’s units.
 And Cerebras has lined up at least one AI heavyweight as a partner, agreeing in January to provide computing power to OpenAI through 2028 for an estimated $10 billion.

 Good investing,